SB20 - Flywheel Axle and Cog Bearing Service

 - Side cover tip: Position cranks at 7 o'clock.
 Pull the cover down and to the left, to remove.

-- 🎬 vid for more details.
+- 🎬 See the video for more details.

 Remove Belt and Flywheel Fasteners